blakfreeman/apsport/README.md

 ## Now search function added, I need to debug it on work on the UI.

-## Next step user profile and user finder
+## Next step user profile.

+## I found a way to show the user info, this push is not a clean version but his use is for Marie be able to work with the app.